 First, create a Facebook page for your church.
 A Facebook page is a page for a specific organization or business.

 Make sure that this page is public.
 This will allow others to find your page and see it’s content.
-If you’re unsure how to create and manage a page, follow the instructions here.
 Once that's done, reach out to members of your congregation on Facebook and invite them to like the church’s page.
 That allows them to get updates from the church’s page, including notifications about upcoming events and broadcasts.

 The good news about using Facebook is how easy it is to live stream to an audience.
 After all, Facebook acts as both the church’s social page and the hosting platform for events.
 The bad news is that many underestimate the value and importance of using good equipment to create a quality experience.